 - Students with mobility disabilities or those who work with personal assistants;

 - Students following a strict medication or treatment regimen;

 - Students with significant processing disorders.

-University policy requires that financial aid and scholarships are based on a fixed enrollment date (the tenth day of classes) each semester.
+University policy bases financial aid and scholarships on a fixed enrollment date (the tenth day of classes) each semester.
 The tenth day of classes is the last day on which you are able to add/drop via the Student Administration System.
-The amount of your financial aid awards and/or University scholarship for the semester will be based on the number of credits you are enrolled in on that date.
+The University calculates the amount of your financial aid awards and/or University scholarships for the semester based on the number of credits for which you are enrolled on that date.